Runa's Clause

 Annual Food Waste Report means a written report [in a form acceptable to the Customer acting reasonably][using the relevant industry standard format] setting out the Total Food Waste for the immediately preceding Food Waste Reporting Period, and the Projected Total Food Waste for the current Food Waste Reporting Period.

 Food means any substance whether processed, semi-processed, or raw that is intended for human consumption (including drinks) and any substance that has been used in the manufacture, preparation, or treatment of those substances.
 It does not include products like cosmetics and tobacco, substances used only as drugs, and processing agents used along the supply chain, for example, water to clean or cook raw materials in factories or at home.
-[Drafting note: The definition of ‘Food’ is based on the definition in the Food Loss and Waste Accounting and Reporting Standard (FLW Standard).
+[Drafting note: the definition of ‘Food’ is based on the definition in the Food Loss and Waste Accounting and Reporting Standard (FLW Standard).
 This work is licensed under the Creative Commons Attribution 4.0 International License.]

-Food Waste means: [Drafting note: There is no legal or universally agreed definition of food waste.
+Food Waste means: [Drafting note: there is no legal or universally agreed definition of food waste.
 This should be tailored appropriate to the position of the Agreement in the food supply chain.]

 (a) any Food which is not fit for human consumption;